apiacademy/ansible-consul-demo/README.md

 1. Spin-up some Ubuntu servers on AWS (or any other hosting)
 1. Edit the IPs of the servrs in the provided `hosts` file (present at the same level as this README)
+2. Make sure to also edit `group_vars/all.yml" and enter the IP(s) of all servers that you allocated as consul servers.
+The entries in hosts and group_vars.all.yml must correspond to each other!
 1. In AWS EC2, the root username for Ubuntu servers is called: `ubuntu`.
 If you spin your servers up somewhere where that is not the case, edit `group_vars/all.yml` and modify the value of the `ansible_ssh_user: ubuntu` variable.